citizenfish/locaria/docs/data_loading/design.md

   - report data load process
   - listen on ports for commands (if staying active)

+# Process

+STEP 1 - Make an API call to get_containers which will return a list of containers that can be instantiated

 # websockets API

 The websockets api will provide the following set of methods:-